The average condition number of most tensor rank decomposition problems is infinite: Introduction

-Our main results show that the condition number for random input tensors is infinite on average.
-Yet, the condition number of tensors produced from \emph{random output} is presumed finite from \cite{BBV1,BV2018c}.
-One may thus think that, at least from the point of view of average stability of the problem, tensor rank decomposition is doomed to fail.
-However, we will also prove in \cref{thm_main2} that at least in the case of rank-$2$ tensors, if one only cares about the \emph{directions} of the rank-$1$ terms in the decomposition, then the corresponding condition number for random inputs is actually finite; in fact, the numerical experiments in \cref{sec:experiments} suggest that this finite average condition seems to extend to much higher ranks as well.
-In other words, on average we may expect to be able to recover the normalized rank-$1$ tensors
+We will prove in \cref{thm_main2} that at least in the case of rank-$2$ tensors, {the angular condition number $\Kang$ for random inputs is finite, contrary to the classic condition number $\kappa$}; in fact, the numerical experiments in \cref{sec:experiments} suggest that this finite average condition seems to extend to much higher ranks as well.
+In other words, on average we may expect to be able to recover the \emph{angular part} of the CPD:

 where $\tensor{A}_i$ is as in \cref{eqn_CPD0}.
-We call this the \emph{angular part} of the CPD.
-One could conclude from this that any tensor decomposition algorithm should aim to produce the normalized rank-$1$ terms $\tensor{U}_i$ from the tensor rank decomposition
+One could conclude from this that a tensor decomposition algorithm should aim to produce the normalized rank-$1$ terms $\tensor{U}_i$ from the tensor rank decomposition

-which accounts for taking care only of the angular part.
+accurately.
 Once these terms are obtained, one can recover the $\lambda_i$'s by solving a linear system of equations.
 Since, as a general principle, the condition number of a composite smooth map $g \circ f$ between manifolds satisfies \cite{BCSS1998,BC2013}

 it follows that the condition number of tensor decomposition is bounded by the product of the condition numbers of the problem of finding the angular part of the CPD and the condition number of solving a linear least-squares problem.
-Our main results imply that precisely the last problem will on average be quite ill--conditioned.
+Our main results suggest that precisely the last problem will on average be ill-conditioned.